antex-dev/SKB-28_Techfactory/README.md

 # SKB-28_Techfactory
+## 👥 Team Members
-Aditya Yuvnate
+- Aditya Yuvnate
-Aniruddha Wadankar
+- Aniruddha Wadankar
-Aman Wadichar
+- Aman Wadichar
-Jeshtha Suyavanshi
+- Jeshtha Suyavanshi
-Kapindra Shetiye
+- Kapindra Shetiye
-Mayuri Patle
+- Mayuri Patle

+## 📌 Problem Statement
+Accurate Monitoring, Reporting, and Verification (MRV) in carbon markets is a major challenge.
+Traditional systems rely on optical satellite imagery, which fails under cloud cover, seasonal changes, and environmental noise.

+## 📌 Description

-DISCRIPTION :-This system addresses one of the biggest challenges in carbon markets—accurate and reliable Monitoring, Reporting, and Verification (MRV) at the farm level.
-Traditional MRV systems depend heavily on optical satellite imagery, which becomes unreliable under cloud cover, seasonal variability, and noisy environmental conditions
+This system addresses one of the biggest challenges in carbon markets — ensuring accurate and reliable Monitoring, Reporting, and Verification (MRV) at the farm level.

+Traditional MRV systems depend heavily on optical satellite imagery, which becomes unreliable under cloud cover, seasonal variability, and noisy environmental conditions.